 The Clean Air Testbeds supported a number of SME/start-up businesses in accessing the Indian market.
 The pilot projects enabled the SME/start-up businesses to forge good partnerships for future research and demonstration, showcase their technologies and to explore commercial opportunities.

 The project has also achieved environmental impacts, for example by supporting innovators with environmentally friendly solutions to develop and test their solutions.
 Five air quality sensors have been installed in residential areas allowing families to monitor indoor air quality in real time and undertake various activities to improve it, while four air quality sensors have been installed in a coworking space enabling the facilities team to understand the impact of indoor air quality on employee health and wellbeing.

 A number of project activities directly focused on capacity development, the types of impacts aimed for included raising citizen, stakeholder and policy maker awareness of issues and providing tools, data and processes to support evidence-based decision-making.

-Alistair Clarke, Founder and CEO of EV Technology
+Alistair Clarke, Founder and CEO of eFleet Analytics (formerly EV Technology)

 “EV Technology is extremely grateful to Energy Systems Catapult for making it possible for a young UK SME to explore opportunities in India and for identifying a project partner for this exciting pilot study.
 “Through the project, we have identified ways to create a lower cost approach, to make it more relevant for the Indian market.
 This has had the added benefit of potentially opening up use cases in the European market which may have otherwise gone untapped.
 “We continue to collaborate with the project partner in India and with Energy Systems Catapult to extend our work in the exciting arena of electric mobility.”